YLoveBigCats.com

 The animal, nicknamed “Alyona”, is in good health for its 8-10 years of age, but with a slight heart murmur that may be indicative of a genetic condition since it was also shared by other animals captured in 2006 and 2007 for the same reasons.
 It has already been released.

-Source: Science Blog.
+Source: Science Daily.

 PS: Did you see the lovely eyes of this leopard?